Great Basin Rangeland Fire Probability

 This page has been updated to include the most recent modeling efforts described in Smith et al. (2022).

-Where are large fires most likely to occur throughout the year given an ignition?
+Where are large fires most likely to occur this year given an ignition?

-This map represents the relative probability of large (> 1,000 acres) rangeland fire given an ignition.
+This map represents the relative probability of a large (> 1,000 acres) rangeland fire, given an ignition, in the Great Basin.
 Probabilities are for the entire year or fire season.
 The map should be used alongside other fire risk or prediction services.
-Probabilities are calculated using RAP biomass, RAP cover, and various climate/drought indices.
+Probabilities are calculated using RAP biomass and cover as well as several climate/drought indices.
 Maps are typically available in early March.

 How does this year compare to the past?